NFDI4Chem/VibrationalSpectroscopyOntology/docs/ntr_workflow.md

 ## Adding New Terms to the TSV Template

-Once a NTR is ready to be implemented in a PR, all you need to do is editing  [vispro_terms.tsv template](https://github.com/NFDI4Chem/VibrationalSpectroscopyOntology/blob/main/src/templates/vispro_terms.tsv).
+Once a NTR is ready to be implemented in a PR, all you need to do is editing the [vispro_terms.tsv template](https://github.com/NFDI4Chem/VibrationalSpectroscopyOntology/blob/main/src/templates/vispro_terms.tsv).
 For an explanation of the TSV columns, go [here](development_approach.md#explanation-of-the-tsv-template-columns).

 ## Ontology editing: principles and best practices